Super Mario Adventures: Synopsis

 The story opens in the Mushroom Kingdom with Mario and Luigi entering the Mushroom Castle basement, where Mario gets right to work, singing as he does so.
 Just then, gigantic pipes start popping up in the basement and in the courtyard.
 Various enemies from Super Mario World pop out of the pipes and attack the guards, but the Mario Bros. fight back.
-Bowser comes out of the largest of the pipes in his Koopa Clown Car and proposes marriage to Princess Toadstool.
+Bowser comes out of the largest of the pipes in his Koopa Clown Car and proposes marriage to Princess Toadstool (known as Princess Peach in most modern English Mario media).
 He then leaves her one week to decide on his proposal, but she rallies her troops and takes off after him.

-Mario and Luigi chase after The Princess and soon find a large egg, which cracks open to reveal a grateful Yoshi.
-Mario and Luigi felt afraid, thinking that the Yoshi might eat them, until they found that he is a friendly dinosaur when they saw him eat the Wiggler.
-Yoshi takes them to the nearby Yoshi Village, where they meet Friendly Floyd and discover Yoshi's backstory Toad arrives to inform the pair that Toadstool has been captured.
+Mario and Luigi chase after the Princess and soon find a large egg, which cracks open to reveal a grateful dinosaur-like animal called Yoshi.
+Mario and Luigi feel afraid, thinking that the Yoshi might eat them, until they find that he is friendly when they see him eat a Wiggler.
+Yoshi takes them to the nearby Yoshi Village, where they meet Friendly Floyd and discover Yoshi's backstory.
+Toad arrives to inform the pair that Toadstool has been captured.

-In a nearby tower surrounded by a lake, the Koopalings are contacted by Bowser, who informs them of his decision to make The Princess their stepmother and then orders the Koopalings to make sure she doesn't escape.
+In a nearby tower surrounded by a lake, the Koopalings are contacted by Bowser, who informs them of his decision to make the Princess their stepmother and then orders the Koopalings to make sure she doesn't escape.
 She soon does, using a cape she finds that gives her the ability to fly.

 On the other side of the lake, the Mario Bros., Toad, and Yoshi are trying to figure out a way to get to the tower.
 Mario rescues Luigi from a Bullet Bill which takes Mario across the lake.
 The Princess lands unconscious by Luigi, and Mario lands dazed in the clutches of the Koopalings.

-Luigi poses as The Princess, using a mask, and is brought to Bowser.
+Luigi poses as the Princess, using a mask, and is brought to Bowser.
 The real Princess wakes up, now dressed as Luigi, and is also determined to rescue Mario.
-Luigi offers to order the Koopalings a pizza, and then calls up Yoshi and Toad, who show up dressed as pizza delivery boys.
-But out of the boxes come The Princess and Floyd, bearing a pack of bombs that Floyd had with him.
+Luigi offers to order the Koopalings a pizza, and then calls up Yoshi and Toad, who show up dressed as pizza delivery boys, but out of the boxes come the Princess and Floyd, bearing a pack of bombs that Floyd had with him.
 Luigi runs off to rescue his brother.
-Eventually The Princess's bomb is accidentally lit from the Reznors, blowing up the tower and sending all the good guys flying back over to the other side of the moat.
+Eventually, the Princess's bomb is accidentally lit from the Reznors, blowing up the tower and sending all the good guys flying back over to the other side of the moat.